 Marion is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 5,291 people and just one neighborhood, Marion is the 244th largest community in Massachusetts.
-Much of the housing stock in Marion was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 5,292 people and just one neighborhood, Marion is the 244th largest community in Massachusetts.
+Marion has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Housing costs in Marion are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.